9 Things You're Not Telling Your Gyno—But Should

-It may sound strange and counterintuitive, but if there's a topic you don't want to bring up with your doctor, you shouldn't be afraid to voice that, says Dr. Streicher.
+It may sound strange and counterintuitive, but if there's a topic you don't want to discuss with your doctor, you shouldn't be afraid to voice that, says Dr. Streicher.
 For example, "if a patient is over their healthy body weight, I'm always going to bring it up," she says.
 But, it's your appointment.
-If there are other issues you'd rather discuss, you get to decide that, she says.
+If there are other issues you'd rather discuss in that time, you get to decide that, she says.
 (You also don't have to step on the scale in the first place if you'd rather not.)

 5. Sex is painful.